The kitchen is the most dangerous room in the house, so kitchen safety is important.

 - Don't let loose cords dangle over the floor.
 Instead, coil them up and fasten them with a rubber band or zip tie.
 (Some appliances come with a handy velcro strip for this purpose.)

 - Don't use cords near the sink or stove.
-Falling into water or a hot burner could both cause electrocution and fire hazards.
+Cords/appliances near stoves and sinks are electrocution and fire hazards.

 - Don't use extension cords with dangerous appliances like deep fryers and mixers.